-During all four surveys, the Kapuni Stream had scores above 100 MCI-hb indicating 'excellent' to 'good' macroinvertebrate health while the two tributary sites had MCI-sb scores between 87 to 107 indicating 'good' to 'fair' health.
-No sites recorded a taxa richness below 10 indicating that sites had not been exposed to any toxic discharges.
+During all four surveys, the Kapuni Stream had scores above 100 MCI-hb indicating 'excellent' to 'good' macroinvertebrate health, while the two tributary sites had MCI-sb scores between 84 to 98 indicating 'fair' health.

-Linear trends in MCI values at the sites are also reported, by plotting MCI and taxa richness versus time using the LOWESS (Locally Weighted Scatterplot Smoothing) method (used with Tension = 0.4).
-The statistical significance of the trends was assessed using Mann-Kendall tests in STATISTICA 8.
-The Benjamini-Hochberg false discovery rate (FDR) was also used, to control the overall Type-I error rate in time series analyses.
 All sites, apart from Opunake Road and site 13, exhibited a statistically significant positive trend over the entire date range (e.g. since 1982).
 The Opunake Road and site 13 sites had positive, non-significant trends.
-The last 5-10 years show a levelling off or decrease in scores, but as the control site was also plateauing, it appears to be due to factors unrelated to activities associated with Ballance Kapuni, probably sand inundation from slips within Egmont National Park.
+The last 5-10 years show a levelling off or decrease in scores, but as some of the control sites were also plateauing or decreasing, it appears to be due to factors unrelated to activities associated with Ballance Kapuni.